-- A. We building on the foundation of the apostles and prophets with Jesus Christ being the chief cornerstone.
-(Eph 2:20) - 1.
-Some think it is unspiritual to teach on externals and that they are of little importance.
+A. We building on the foundation of the apostles and prophets with Jesus Christ being the chief cornerstone.
+(Eph 2:20)

+Ephesians 2:20 - having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone,

+- 1. Some think it is unspiritual to teach on externals and that they are of little importance.
 They say only motives and the heart are important - 2.
 We find the scriptures teach that we are to submit to Christ in all things.
 When an apostle gives instructions we must respond with reverential obedience. - B. The things we do together are of special importance.
-(Phil 4:15-17) - 1.
+(Phil 4:15-17) Philippians 4:15-16 Now you Philippians know also that in the beginning of the gospel, when I departed from Macedonia, no church shared with me concerning giving and receiving but you only.
+16 For even in Thessalonica you sent aid once and again for my necessities.
+17 Not that I seek the gift, but I seek the fruit that abounds to your account. - 1.
 We must be especially careful in maters that every Christian must participate in to be solidly founded on the apostles' doctrine.
-(Acts 2:42) - 2.
+(Acts 2:42) - Acts 2:42 And they continued steadfastly in the apostles' doctrine and fellowship, in the breaking of bread, and in prayers. - 2.
 We must take all of the instructions given in the New Testament and stay within what has been revealed.
 Much of the teaching is given by example in epistles where specific situations are addressed at a given church. - 3.
 When we simply stay within these instructions we can accomplish God's purposes with God's wisdom.
 In this God will be glorified!
-(1 Pt 4:11)

-I. Paul as an apostle commanded some churches to have a weekly contribution
+(1 Pt 4:11) - 1 Peter 4:11 -If anyone speaks, let him speak as the oracles of God.
+If anyone ministers, let him do it as with the ability which God supplies, that in all things God may be glorified through Jesus Christ, to whom belong the glory and the dominion forever and ever.
+Amen. - I. Paul as an apostle commanded some churches to have a weekly contribution